aleojjk/skills-customize-your-github-copilot-experience/assignments/games-in-python/README.md

+# 📘 Assignment: Games in Python

+## 🎯 Objective

+Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.
+This assignment will help you practice string manipulation, loops, conditionals, and random selection in Python.

+## 📝 Tasks

-# 🎮 Hangman Game Challenge
+### 🛠️ Build a Hangman Game

+#### Description
 Build the classic word-guessing game using Python strings, loops, and user input.

-## � What You'll Build

-Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.
+Players will guess letters one at a time to reveal a hidden word before they run out of attempts.

-**Skills practiced:** String manipulation, loops, conditionals, random selection

-## ✅ Must Have's

-Your game must:
+#### Requirements
+Completed program should:

 - Randomly select words from a predefined list
-- Accept letter guesses and show current progress (_ _ _ format)
+- Accept letter guesses from the player and validate input
+- Display current progress using underscores for unguessed letters (_ _ _ format)
-- Track incorrect guesses remaining
+- Track incorrect guesses remaining and display them to the player
-- End when word is guessed or attempts exhausted
+- End the game when the word is fully guessed or attempts are exhausted
-- Display win/lose messages
+- Display appropriate win/lose messages at the end of the game